Freakwill/pyrimidine/README.md

 and a chromosome as a container(array) of genes.

 The container could be a list or an array.
-Container class has an attribute `element_class`, telling itself the class of the elements in it.
+The container class has an attribute `element_class`, telling itself the type of the elements in it.

 Following is the part of the source code of `BaseIndividual` and `BasePopulation`.